Skip to content

 21. Nora

-The Phoenician influence in Nora can still be seen today through the ruins of its ancient buildings, including a well-preserved amphitheatre, temples, and streets.
+The Phoenician influence in Nora can still be seen today through the ruins of its ancient buildings, including a well-preserved theatre, temples, and streets.
 Archaeological excavations have also uncovered artefacts such as pottery, jewellery, and inscriptions that shed light on the daily life and culture of the Phoenician inhabitants.
 The settlement of Nora serves as a testament to the enduring legacy of the Phoenician civilization in the ancient world.

 22. Costa Sud